IBM/aspera-cli/README.md

         --workspace=VALUE            Name of workspace (String, NilClass)
-        --new-user-option=VALUE      New user creation option for unknown package recipients (Hash) --validate-metadata=ENUM     Validate shared inbox metadata: no, [yes] --validator=VALUE            Identifier of validator (optional for central) --asperabrowserurl=VALUE     URL for simple aspera web ui --sync-name=VALUE            Sync name
+        --new-user-option=VALUE      New user creation option for unknown package recipients (Hash) --validate-metadata=ENUM     Validate shared inbox metadata: no, [yes]
-        --default-ports=ENUM         Use standard FASP ports or get from node api (gen4): no, [yes] --node-cache=ENUM            Set to no to force actual file system read (gen4): no, [yes] --root-id=VALUE              File id of top folder if using bearer tokens --sync-info=VALUE            Information for sync instance and sessions (Hash)

 COMMAND: server